Crystalline cohomology of rigid analytic spaces: Cohomology over

-Moreover the above equality shows that the sheaf version isomorphism is local with respect to $X$, so it suffices to assume that $X$ admits a closed immersion into a direct system of smooth rigid spaces $\{Y_e\}_e$ over $\Sigma_e$, where the results follow from the explicit calculation of the completed de Rham complexes as in item (ii) and Theorem \ref{glo-coh}.
+On the other hand, to check the sheaf level isomorphism, as the statement is rigid analytic local with respect to $X$, so it suffices to assume that $X$ admits a closed immersion into a direct system of smooth rigid spaces $\{Y_e\}_e$ over $\Sigma_e$, where the results follow from the explicit calculation of the completed de Rham complexes as in part (ii) and Theorem \ref{glo-coh}.
 So we are done.

 \end{enumerate} \end{proof}